openUC2/pallet/README.md

 ```

 This will set up a development environment for locally developing and testing ImSwitch on your RPi.
+Note that you should only one this once per OS installation: if you run it multiple times on the
+same OS installation, things might break in weird ways.

 ### Integrating changes in ImSwitch